-We had six kinds of marshmallows!
-Most of them I found on a cross-boarder shopping trip.
+We had six kinds of marshmallows at our s’mores station.
+Most of them I found on a cross-border shopping trip.
 There we got the chocolate, chocolate mint, and cinnamon bun.
-At home I found coconut, and gigantic strawberry.
+At home in Canada, I found coconut, and gigantic strawberry.

 I made the home made vanilla -by far the best in my humble opinion.

 Admittedly I went a little overboard and there were tons left over, but I have to say for the impact it had, and the kids sense that they’d died and gone to heaven it was definitely worth it!
 And let’s face, overboard is the way we roll around here!

 Of course our s’mores also required chocolate.
 Why have just plain chocolate when you could have a whole bunch of kinds?